 Governance is overloaded.
 Boundaries matter.

-- What happened, on what cadence? — that is Reporting .
+- What happened, on what cadence? — that is Reporting Infrastructure .

-- Why did it happen? — that is Performance Analysis .
+- Why did it happen? — that is Performance & Profitability .

 - Where are we heading? — that is Planning & Projections .

-Governance answers one question: can we trust the numbers — and does anyone own the answer?
+Governance answers one question: was the data verified this morning — and who is accountable for the answer?

-Without data quality controls, performance analysis identifies noise rather than drivers.
+Without quality gates, performance analysis identifies noise rather than drivers.
 A 5% margin shortfall attributed to mix might be a genuine mix shift.
-Or it might be a coding error in the cost centre allocation that governance would have caught before it reached the driver analysis.
+Or it might be a broken feed that quality gates would have caught overnight.

-Strong governance is the foundation of one control system.
+Strong data operations is the foundation of one control system.
 It does not generate insight on its own.
-It makes every other finance capability — reporting, performance, planning — capable of delivering what it promises.
+It ensures that every other finance capability — reporting, performance, planning — works from data that someone verified this morning.

-Governed definitions, versioned change control, and reconciliation sign-off from Governance are the specific inputs Reporting depends on to hold a stable computation path and close on its agreed cadence.
+Daily verification, quality gates, and cross-system reconciliation from the data operations discipline are the specific inputs Reporting depends on to hold a stable computation path and close on its agreed cadence.

-→ Why Reporting Matters for Mid-Market Companies — the discipline that governance enables
+→ Management Reporting Framework — the discipline that governance enables

 Typical Situations

-- An acquisition due diligence reveals that reported margin does not reconcile to the underlying cost data — not because the numbers are wrong, but because the computation path was never documented
+- An acquisition due diligence reveals that reported margin does not reconcile to the underlying cost data — not because the numbers are wrong, but because no one was verifying cross-system consistency every day

 Next Steps